Abe Gelbart: Biography

 Gelbart was born to a Polish immigrant family in Paterson, New Jersey.
 He dropped out of high school at age 14, but studied mathematics at the New York Public Library, where he came under the mentorship of Yeshiva mathematician Jekuthiel Ginsburg.
 Despite not having a high school diploma, he was accepted to Dalhousie University at age 23, and earned a bachelor's degree there in 1938.
 He did his graduate studies at the Massachusetts Institute of Technology, earning a doctorate in 1940 under the supervision of Norbert Wiener.

 After taking non-tenure-track positions at North Carolina State College, Brown University, and NASA's Langley Research Center, Gelbart took a faculty position at Syracuse University in 1943.
 He remained there until 1958, when he moved to Yeshiva, taking the position and the editorship of Scripta Mathematica both formerly held by his mentor Ginsburg.
 He retired from Yeshiva in 1979, and took a position as Distinguished Professor at Bard College, where he remained until 1992.
 He was also a trustee of Bar-Ilan university.
 His doctoral students include Robert Finn.
 Gelbart died from complications following cardiovascular surgery.

-Gelbart's son Stephen Gelbart is also a noted mathematician.